 PS.
 You may also enjoy our post Appreciating The Kinks’ Veddy, Veddy British Period.
 Plus, for some more Americana, check out our posts on Jason Isbell and Sturgill Simpson and Bob Dylan’s Planet Waves.

-Photo: Paul Kane/Stringer (courtesy Getty Images)
+Photo: Ray Davies by Paul Kane/Stringer (courtesy Getty Images)

 Hello Mr. Greenwald!

 Have you ever listened to Ray’s ‘Working Man’s cafe’ ?
 I think it is much better than ‘Americana’.
 It has only one mistake: It’s not from ‘Sir’ Ray Davies but only from Mr. Ray Davies.

 A Great masterpiece from a highclass musician.
 Thanks a lot Sir Ray!!!